JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 # Description
-This project implements a distributed parallel pipeline for processing streaming data in edge computing environments.
+This python project implements a distributed parallel pipeline for processing streaming data in edge computing environments.
 The main idea is to split a data stream into smaller chunks that are distributed across multiple workers (edge nodes) running in parallel.
-Each worker processes its chunk, and the results are aggregated to form a modified output stream.
+Each worker node processes its chunk, and the results are aggregated by a collector node to form a modified output stream.

-The architecture draws inspiration from a [Apache Storm Topology](https://storm.apache.org/releases/2.7.1/Tutorial.html), consisting of:
+The architecture draws inspiration from a [Apache Storm Topology](https://storm.apache.org/releases/2.7.1/Tutorial.html) and [Apache Flink](https://flink.apache.org/), consisting of:
 A single Sprout (The collector), an internal layer of Bolts (Workers) and an aggregate Bolt (Collector).

-For evaluation, a video stream is used as input, with YOLOv11 running inference on live video frames.
+For evaluation, a video stream of a highway is used as input, with YOLOv11 running inference in order to detect vehicles on live video frames.
 However, the framework is generic and applicable to any parallelizable data stream, such as audio, LIDAR, RADAR, network traffic, or sensor data.

+**Central Research Question:**
+"How can i efficiently process data streams in resource limited edge computing cases" This is done by:
+1. implementing a distributed pipeline for parallel processing of data.
+2. employing Service Level Objectives (SLOs) in order uphold quality standards and abide by resource constraints
+3. implementing an active inference (AIF) based agent in order to control elasticity demands

 ## Motivation
 Edge computing offers scalable, low-latency processing closer to data sources, but is constrained by limited resources.